The Scarlet Flower (1952 film): Plot

 Before going on an overseas journey, a merchant father asks his three daughters what they would like him to bring back for them.
 The eldest asks for a shining tiara, the middle asks for a magic mirror through which her face would always appear young, and the youngest (Nastenka) asks her father to bring her a beautiful scarlet flower like one which she saw in her dreams.
 Her elder sisters laugh at this simple wish.

 The father's trip is successful and he finds everything that he came for, with the exception of Nastenka's scarlet flower.
 Nevertheless, the ship heaves off and they begin to head back while the father scans the lands around him for a scarlet flower.

 A storm strikes and the father is washed overboard.
 He wakes up on a strange island which is full of all sorts of wonders.
 He explores, and eventually finds a flower just like the one Nastenka described.
 The instant that he plucks it, however, a great storm comes upon him and the owner of the island – a hideous monster – makes his presence known.
 He tells the father that he will let him keep the flower, but in return he must send one of his daughters to live with him.
-The father refuses, and the monster gives him a ring, telling him that whoever puts it on will be teleported back to the island, and that if his daughter doesn't come then he himself must come and be killed.
+The father refuses, and the monster gives him a magic ring, telling him that whoever puts it on will be teleported back to the island, and that if his daughter doesn't come then he himself must come and be killed.